ben16w/minui-favorites/README.md

 ## Description

 This project is a MinUI app to manage a collection named "Favorites".
-The is app is packaged in a .pak folder to be used as a tool within MinUI.
+The app is packaged in a .pak folder to be used as a tool within MinUI.
 The current features include the ability to add and remove games from the Favorites collection, delete the collection and clear the Recently Played.
-The Favorites collection can be accessed under Collections in the main menu, and is sorted alphabetically.
+The Favorites collection can be accessed under Collections in the main menu and is sorted alphabetically.

 ## Requirements